mojtabafazeli/Xplorer/README.md

 You can use this app on the web on this address: http://localhost:8080

 Also it provides the follwoing api which returns a Json object.
-When using api, please make sure replace "\" with "/".
-Otherwise you will get an error: http://localhost:8080/api?path={pathname}
+Please make sure to replace "\\" with "/"; Otherwise you will get an error: http://localhost:8080/api?path={pathname}